pjrt/pjrt.github.io/_drafts/Existentials-in-scala.md

 type F[A] = SomeClass[A]
 {% endhighlight %}

 `A` is said to be a "type variable".
+Note that `A` appears on both sides of the
-A property of `F` is that it is fully dependent on the type of the data for `SomeClass`.
-For example:
+equation: on `F` and on `SomeClass`.
+This means that `F` is fully dependent on the type of the data for `SomeClass`.
+For example, all of these are valid:

 {% highlight scala %}
 SomeClass("hello"): F[String]